 Candidates do not have to apply for all four exam sections at one time.
 Candidates may apply for each exam section individually, or at different times.
 Exam sections selected on the application must be paid with a single payment.
 A payment coupon may not be separated into several payments.
 If the candidate inadvertently applies for the wrong exam sections, the candidate must contact the VBOA to cancel the current payment coupon.
 Once cancelled, the candidate must return to the licensing home page and use Apply for Re-Exam to select the correct exam section.
 There is a $20 re-exam fee with each additional exam section request.

-The payment coupon notification is sent from the National Association of State Boards of Accountancy (NASBA) and is the invoice for the sections of the exam requested when applying online.
-The payment coupon is valid for six months from the issue date and must be paid to NASBA in order to receive a NTS (Notice to Schedule).
+The payment coupon notification is available in the online National Association of State Boards of Accountancy (NASBA) Candidate portal for the sections of the exam requested when applying online.
+The payment coupon is valid online for six months from the issue date and must be paid to NASBA in order to receive a NTS (Notice to Schedule).

-Payment coupons are generally sent to candidates within three to five business days after an application file is transmitted to NASBA.
+Payment coupons are generally available to candidates online within three to five business days after the initial application approval is transmitted to NASBA.
+All subsequent payment coupon requests are generally available to candidates in the NASBA Candidate portal within 48 hours after the request is transmitted to NASBA.
+Candidates will login to their NASBA Candidate portal to view the documents.
 Files are processed and transmitted to NASBA the day after an application for taking an exam section is submitted.
-FT candidates should expect to receive their payment coupon within three to five business days, while re-exam candidates should expect to receive their payment coupon within 48 hours.

 Scheduling the exam